 nslookup

-of the domain in question. - Add the IP address returned by
+of the domain in question. - Add a rule to block the IP address returned by

 nslookup

-What to do if if you see high block rates
+What do I do if I see high block rates?

-- See if the high block rate is coming from one device, Group, or network.
-This helps you quickly narrow the scope of the problem.
+- Go through each of your networks, groups, and devices to find those with block rates that are higher than expected.
+If the high block rate is coming from one device, group, or network, you can quickly narrow the scope of the problem.

-- Once you find something that is "unusual" you can determine the cause and refine the rules that might be causing false positives or negatives.
-See Manage Rules for more details on rules and precedence.
+- Once you find something that is unusual, identify the cause of the blocks and refine the rules that might be causing false positives or negatives.
+See Manage Rules for more details on rules and rule hierarchy.

-- As you make changes to rules keep in mind that the statistics are based on a 24 period so changes will take some time to show in the stats.
+- If you make changes to rules, keep in mind that the statistics are based on a 24-hour-long period, so changes will take some time to show in your stats.

 Comments